 As a supporter, you can sign up to sail one of Oakcliff’s Match 40s at Sagamore’s Wednesday Night Fleet Racing!
 Through our system, you can either sign up as a complete team or sign up as an individual and have us place you on a team.
 Sign up on our Calendar.
 In order to sign up, you must be vaccinated – please send a photo of your vaccine card to race@oakcliffsailing.
 Sailors should report to Oakcliff at 5:30 for a prebrief and team assignments.
 Please bring a water bottle, PFD if you have one (if not, we can lend one), sunscreen, and gloves (also available for purchase at Oakcliff base).
 This is a great way to polish your fleet racing skills and learn all the positions on our Match 40s.
 Before you come, please review our How to Rig a Match 40 video and documents.
 Please be prepared to do all positions on the boat if you are signing up alone – it will be a great learning experience!
 All sailors must be 2021 Oakcliff supporters.
 We also encourage supporters to create teams and sign up for a three-week series to optimize their learning and coaching.

-Supporter open sails are every Friday and Saturday evening from 12pm to 6pm, from May to September.
+Supporter open sails are every Fridays from 2 – 4pm and 4 – 6pm, from May to September.
 Reserve a boat and bring your family or team to sail the Match 40s or Classics.
 You can also reserve Lasers, Sunfish, and a paddleboard.
 See below for rigging instructions.
 On Fridays, a Classics Race will take place at 4:30pm.
+We are also bringing back the BBQ!
+We are going back to our roots and asking it to be pot-luck.
 Sign up or cancel no later than 10am the day of.
 Sign up on our Calendar.
 Through our calendar system, you can choose to join us for two separate time slots – 2-4pm or 4-6pm.
 You can also choose to do both.
 All sailors must be 2021 Oakcliff supporters.